Plexapro/react-body-highlighter/README.md

 ## 🧩 Composite `BodyVisualizer`

-The high-level `BodyVisualizer` component packages anterior and posterior models, extremity chips, side orientation labels, and active selection state into a complete turnkey widget:
+The high-level `BodyVisualizer` component packages anterior and posterior models, extremity chips, side orientation labels, and active selection state into a complete widget:

 ```tsx
 import React, { useState } from 'react'